A while back I wrote an article on the role of selenium in autoimmune thyroid disease.

-It’s worth pointing out that these findings contradict two previous (and considerably smaller) observational studies in the US which found that low toenail selenium status increases the risk of prostate cancer.
-(3, 4) In addition, a large Dutch study including over 58,000 participants, found that those with the highest toenail selenium status had a 37% lower risk of prostate cancer than those with the lowest selenium status.
+It’s worth pointing out that these findings contradict two previous (and considerably smaller) observational studies in the United States, which found that low toenail selenium status increases the risk of prostate cancer.
+(3, 4) In addition, a large Dutch study including over 58,000 participants found that those with the highest toenail selenium status had a 37% lower risk of prostate cancer than those with the lowest selenium status.
 (5)

-However, in the US selenium levels are typically much higher than they are in Holland, where deficiency is widespread.
-While it’s entirely possible that the very low selenium levels seen in Holland are associated with increased prostate cancer risk, there does not appear to be a correlation between selenium and prostate cancer in the US—at least within the ranges of toenail selenium found in US men over 55 years of age.
+However, in the United States, selenium levels are typically much higher than they are in Holland, where deficiency is widespread.
+While it’s entirely possible that the very low selenium levels seen in Holland are associated with increased prostate cancer risk, there does not appear to be a correlation between selenium and prostate cancer in the United States—at least within the ranges of toenail selenium found in U.S. men over 55 years of age.

 There’s little doubt that maintaining adequate selenium levels is important to immune and thyroid function.
 But given the potential long-term risk of supplementation, I think the best option for most people is to meet their need for selenium by eating selenium-rich foods.
 Great sources include: brazil nuts, crimini mushrooms, cod, shrimp, tuna, halibut, salmon, scallops, chicken, eggs, shiitake mushrooms, lamb, and turkey.
 Brazil nuts are a particularly rich source; just 2–3 a day will provide roughly 200 mcg of selenium, which is the amount used in many of the autoimmune thyroid studies.